 Raspberry and its tangy berry note, exhilarating like a flash of brightness in the middle of a storm.

-« Although its name – which literally means “mists” – doesn’t necessarily reflect it, Brumes is a very sunny fragrance, bursting with light and colour.
+« Although its name – which literally means “mists” – doesn’t necessarily reflect it, Brumes is a very solar fragrance, bursting with light and colour.
 This is why I started with a heart of radiant white flowers, and then added delicious fruit on top, all on a base of subtly gourmand chypre. »